transparentdemocracy/voting-data/readme.md

 We believe that in a democracy, it should be transparent and easily understandable what politicians, who represent the people, voted for.

-This project currently visualizes the voting behavior of the politicians in the Belgian federal parliament (Chamber) in 2024.
+This project currently visualizes the voting behavior of the politicians in the Belgian federal parliament (Chamber) in the past 5 years.

 ## The data